Where Do I Start?

 Bipolar Needlepoint Ionization

 BIPOLAR NEEDLEPOINT IONIZATION is another way to improve your filters efficiency.
 The negative and positive IONS generated by the Ionizer charge even the smallest airborne particulates causing them to bind together in clusters large enough for capture in filtration.
 It enhances the effectiveness and efficiency of any air filter.
 You can also add an ionizer as an additional stage in the breakdown of volatile organic compounds (VOCs).
 Emerging studies also show that this type of ionization is proving effective in combating viruses.

 UV LIGHTS were first used to control the “dirty sock syndrome” caused by mold in HVAC systems.
 This unpleasant smell is result of mold growth on the evaporative coil and UV lights destroy this growth and keep it from returning.
 UV can also be used in airstream purification to Sterilize moving air.
 In achieving this, proper sizing of the UV system is critical to get the desired kill rate.
 UV is often coupled with other technology to remove odors and VOC’s (Volatile organic compounds)

 Stand Alone Air Purifiers

 STAND ALONE AIR PURIFIERS can be used to address issues in isolated or high-risk areas.
 For example: nurses office, elevators, waiting rooms and isolation rooms.
-There are a few standalone options available such as wall mount, mobile and desktop.
+There are a few standalone options available such as wall mount, Ceiling mount, mobile and desktop.
 Wall mounted is a great silent option that takes up no floor space and sterilizes the warm air as it rises into the kill zone.
 Mobile units can be repositioned as needed and desktop units can be used for individual use.
 Note: there are many inferior and ineffective products available in this space so do your homework well!